zhaodengGA/Machine-Learning/Naive-Bayes-Spam-Classifier/README.md

         which referred to eq.(7.19) and (7.20) of 'Zhou Zhihua, Machine Leaning'.
 The '1' in the denominator helps to avoid the error caused by multiplying zero.
-This is a reasonable assumption since it is like adding all the words of vocabulary to both spam and ham category once in advance, the point is that the probability for this behaviour is distributed equally for each word.
+This is a reasonable assumption since it is like adding all the words of vocabulary to both spam and ham category once in advance, the point is that the probability for this behavior is distributed equally for each word.

-        HERE IS SOMETHING NEW I FIND.
+        HERE IS SOMETHING NEW.
 By changing the '1' in eq.(4) to '0.02', the final result of spam classifier error rate decrease 40% from 0.023 to 0.014.
 The reason is that when we add all the words of vocabulary to both spam and ham category, the weight of these non-exist words are at the same amplitude level of the real words.
 In order to lower the extra impact from these